 Placements and After You Graduate

-Our students have gone on to start their post-graduate careers in positions in academic institutions all over the world, including Rutgers University, Korea National Defense University, Ohio Northern University, Temple University, Warwick University (United Kingdom), San Diego State University, Lahore University (Pakistan), University of Illinois - Chicago, and Ithaca College.
+Our students have gone on to start their post-graduate careers in positions in academic institutions all over the world, including Bentley University, California State University – Los Angeles, Creighton University, Grenoble Ecole de Management (France), Hofstra University, Ithaca College, Korea National Defense University, Lahore University (Pakistan), Loyola University, Ohio Northern University, Rutgers University, Temple University, San Diego State University, St. Petersburg University (Russia), University of Illinois - Chicago, University of Richmond, University of Texas - San Antonio, University of Wisconsin - La Crosse, Warwick University (United Kingdom), and West Virginia University.

 This information is subject to change.
 While we make every effort to update these program pages, we recommend that you contact the department with questions about program-specific requirements.